About the scheme

 The Accredited Professionals Scheme began on 1 April 2019.
 All planning and building professionals can apply to become accredited.

 Under the scheme, planning and building professionals who assess development applications must maintain minimum standards of professional practice and produce evidence that they are sufficiently qualified to make key decisions at certain levels.

 Applicants for accreditation must lodge their application accompanied by evidence that supports their eligibility to become accredited in the class that they request.

-The Chief Executive of the Department of Planning, Transport and Infrastructure (DPTI), is the Accreditation Authority and offers accreditation for planning and building professionals.
+The Chief Executive of the Attorney-General's Department (AGD), is the Accreditation Authority and offers accreditation for planning and building professionals.

-Once accredited, they are registered in a central database managed by DPTI.
+Once accredited, they are registered in a central database managed by AGD.